cicykagnes/sithar_text_generation/README.md

 # SITHAR

+Here's is the app that we created to generate text using ##*LSTM*## .
+We used the lyrics of the songs sung by Sithara Ramakrishnan,an Indian Playback singer .

 The text data was created by webscrapping and uploaded in kaggle.
 The dataset that we used can be found here. https://www.kaggle.com/cicykagnes/sithara-song-generator